cyberbotics/webots/docs/guide/using-your-ide.md

 The build rules are:

 - The target executable file should have the same name as the controller directory, and follow strictly this path: `$WEBOTS_PROJECT/controllers/$(CONTROLLER_NAME)/$(CONTROLLER_NAME)$(EXE_EXTENSION)`.
-- The executable should be linked with the Webots controller library (and eventually include the corresponding path):
+- The executable should be linked with the Webots controller library (and eventually include the corresponding path).

 %tab-component "language"